 The change in calibers is visible on the dial, where the running seconds subdial has been shifted from 9 o’clock to 6 o’clock and the centers of the elapsed-minutes and running seconds subdials are now positioned slightly north of the dial’s equator.

 The 4130 has had Rolex’s in-house blue Parachrom hairspring for the past decade.
 Prices for the watch are high – used models in steel can cost nearly as much as brand new ones ($12,000).
-The most recent addition to the Daytona lineup is a platinum version with a brown ceramic bezel ($75,000), introduced in 2013 to commemorate the Daytona’s 50th birthday.
-This longevity is what distinguishes a true classic.
+Rolex introduced a platinum version with a brown ceramic bezel ($75,000) to the lineup in 2013 to commemorate the Daytona’s 50th birthday, and in 2016 began offering a version with a bezel made of cerachrom, the company’s proprietary high-tech material.
+The longevity of the Daytona is what distinguishes it as a true classic.